 - Post Career Break Fellowship, if you have the profile of either a Junior or Senior Fellow and have been on a career break for personal reasons (for example for family or caring responsibilities, health issues) for at least two years.

 Calls for applications open twice per year, for a period of several months closing respectively in March and in September.
 All applications for Fellowships are reviewed by the Associates and Fellows Committee made up of a panel of CERN experts who meet usually in May and November, to finalise the selection process.
 Please note that Senior Research Theoretical physicists are only selected at the November committee.

 We wish you all the best for your application for this enriching programme!

-CERN also participates in Marie Skłodowska-Curie Actions which fund individual fellowships.
+CERN also participates in Marie Skłodowska-Curie Actions which fund individual fellowships for candidates of any nationality.
 All open opportunities will be listed below along with the standard Fellowship programmes.